Forget about new year’s resolutions, what should you really be doing to bring in more business?

-Make a Video – possibly in the too hard category but video is the number one consumed item on the internet.
+Make a Video – possibly in the too-hard category, but video is the most consumed item on the internet.
 It’s also the easiest way to show a product or service when you’re not in the same room as them.

 Case Studies / Testimonials – Your existing customers are your biggest fans.
 Can you leverage their support even further by getting some quotes from them?
-Possibly turning the best advocates into a case study that you can use in your marketing to prospects.
+Turn your best advocates into a case study that you can use in marketing to prospects.

 Winners talk to Awemous

-If it all looks too copmlicated, then come talk to us.
-A experts in marketing for small businesses we know what to do and would love to help you out.
+If it all looks too complicated, then talk to us.
+As experts in marketing for small businesses, we know what to do and would love to help you.